samthiele/LaPalmaVFT/README.md

 ## Contact and Contribute

-If you find mistakes or would like to contribute content to this VFT, then please reach out!
+If you find mistakes (I'm sure there are many), or would like to contribute content to this VFT, then please reach out!
 I would also be very interest to hear how you use it.

 The easiest way to start is to create an `Issue` (this can also be e.g., an idea) [here](https://github.com/samthiele/LaPalmaVFT/issues).
+You can also [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this GitHub repository to make taylored changes for specific teaching goals.

 GitHub stars are also appreciated!